 The following article uses options that are available starting with the Professional edition and project type.

-This tutorial will present the required steps in order to
+This tutorial will present the required steps to deploy a website to IIS

 For this, you can follow these steps:

 The first step to create the installation package is to add the website resources in the Files and Folders page.
 The website resources are the one obtained after the website has been published from the Visual Studio IDE.

 Because the content of this folder might change during the development process certain files must be included or excluded in the Advanced Installer project, making it difficult to track these changes.
 You can automate this step by using the folder synchronization feature from Advanced Installer.
 Aditional information about how synchronized folders work is available in the Working with Synchronized Folders article.

 In the Application Folder view from the Files and Folders

 page, you can create a regular folder.
 You can synchronize